From Coordinates to Context: An LLM-Bootstrapped Semantic Encoding Framework for Privacy-Preserving Mobile Sensing Stress Recognition: Introduction

 \section{Introduction}

-In a fast-paced society, stress, which stems from heightened professional, academic, and social demands, increasingly afflicts individuals, manifesting as diminished productivity and posing risks to well-being and longevity.
-In 2018, over 70\% of people reported having felt so stressed that they have been overwhelmed or unable to cope in a YouGov survey \cite{mentalhealthfoundation_stress_statistics}.
-Notably, in 2024, 75\% of high school students feel constant stress \cite{transformingeducation_student_stress_statistics}.
-Additionally, stress contributes to a 55\% loss of workdays globally, equivalent to 17 million working days, and costs the US industry over 300 billion dollars annually \cite{stress_org_workplace_stress}.
-Hence, a precise and accessible stress recognition tool is crucial for early detection, improving work performance, and overall health.
-This highlights an urgent need for accessible and responsible AI-driven tools that can help identify early signs of distress without compromising user privacy.
+In a fast-paced modern society, psychological stress stemming from heightened professional, academic, and social demands has become a pervasive epidemic.
+Left unmanaged, chronic stress diminishes productivity and poses severe risks to long-term well-being and longevity.
+In 2018, a YouGov survey found that over 70\% of people reported feeling so stressed that they were overwhelmed or unable to cope \cite{mentalhealthfoundation_stress_statistics}, and recent data indicates that 75\% of high school students experience constant stress \cite{transformingeducation_student_stress_statistics}.
+Consequently, there is an urgent need for accessible, scalable, and responsible AI-driven tools capable of identifying early signs of distress without compromising user privacy.

-Smartphones, ubiquitous in modern life, also hold potential for ongoing stress management \cite{acikmese2019prediction,student_life4,student_life2,dasilva2019correlates}, demonstrating successful stress detection using smartphone sensor data.
-Despite limitations in capturing certain biometric data, smartphones provide valuable insights into user behavior, such as movement, conversation, sleep quality, and individuals' activity.
-However, the analysis of location and mobility-based features has been relatively underexplored due to challenges in real-time prediction, users' privacy, and data processing.

-Location data, an easy-to-interpret data type, offers valuable insights into human activity patterns \cite{hasan2013understanding,sila2016analysis} -such as recreational time, work hours, and travel duration-that can reflect an individual's emotional state \cite{student_life2}.
-For instance, a vacation may be indicated by reduced time at home or at work and increased leisure or shopping activities, suggesting efforts to mitigate stress.
-Therefore, a detailed analysis of GPS data can be highly beneficial for understanding psychological stress in individuals.

-Nevertheless, the privacy aspect of GPS-involved systems was underdeveloped.
-Existing methods for effective remote stress recognition often depended on GPS-based clustering techniques \cite{student_life4,student_life3} that posed privacy risks.

-To address this gap, this study introduces a GPS encoding method designed to transform raw location data into behaviorally meaningful and privacy-aware features, all without storing identifiable coordinates.
-In contrast to conventional approaches that store sensitive location clusters, this method transforms GPS data into less identifiable, categorical location types that are related to daily life, such as time spent at home, school, or recreational areas, and analyzes their correlation with stress.

-In this work, we aim to: \begin{enumerate} \item Extract high-level, privacy-enhanced location categories from GPS data-such as home, school, and recreation-that reflect students' daily lives. \item Leverage these extracted features with machine learning techniques to predict daily stress, allowing the study to quantify the privacy-utility trade-off in GPS-based stress recognition. \end{enumerate}